 CALL FOR CANDIDATES – Dear Pathways Members and Partners,

 Have you ever thought that you – or someone you know – would be a great addition to the Board of a non-profit organization?
 We are accepting expressions of interest to join the Pathways Board of Directors.
 The Board has ten positions in total and we are looking for qualified individuals.
 In particular, we are looking for individuals who have experience with support, legal issues or advocacy.
-Please contact Nancy Ford, firstname.lastname@example.org for more information.
+Please contact Amanda Steele, firstname.lastname@example.org for more information.

 Sincerely, Nominating Committee, Pathways Board of Directors